hoywan/OSP_backend/README.md

 | question_format |  string | "Textbox" / "Multiple Choice" / "Likert Scale" |
 | specification |  array | empty for "Textbox", > 2 elements for "Multiple Choice", > 3 elements for "Likert Scale" |

-Example (change the question 1 of survey with token 5GXbe):
+Example (add the new question 2 to the survey with token 5GXbe, the existed question 2 -> question 3):

 ```terminal
 curl -X POST http://localhost:8080/surveys/5GXbe/2 \